-Take a look at this goose down alternative pillow and see if you can spot the difference between it and an actual goose down pillow (besides the price of course).
-Click the blue link and then come back for the answer.
+Take a look at this goose-down alternative pillow and see if you can spot the difference between this and an actual goose-down pillow (besides the price of course).

 Quite a price difference huh?

 What if I were to tell you that these two pillows feel and perform the exact same way.
 Would you believe me?

 Maybe, maybe not.
 After all, you get what you pay for, and you’re paying much more for white goose down right?

 Well, the answer might surprise you.
 For all practical (pillow) purposes, duck down is basically the same as goose down.